Learn about Judea and Samaria—The Heartland of Israel

 During Israel’s war of independence, Jordanian forces moved into Judea and Samaria and remained there after the war had ended, when they drew up armistice lines with Israel.
 Several years later Jordan annexed Judea and Samaria, illegally, as the land had been designated by the international community for the Jewish State.
 Jordan renamed Judea and Samaria the “West Bank” since it sat on the west bank of the Jordan River.
 The term is still propagated today by those who reject and wish to end Israel’s rightful control of the land.

-In June 1967, Israel was attacked from the west by Jordan, which began shelling Jerusalem and sending planes to bomb other Israeli cities.
+In June 1967, Israel was attacked from the east by Jordan, which began shelling Jerusalem and sending planes to bomb other Israeli cities.
 Responding in defense, Israel pushed enemy forces out of Judea and Samaria in just two days, in a miraculous victory.

 Soon after, Jews began to return to reclaim an important part of their ancient homeland.
 For many of them their presence in the land and call to action is rooted in Biblical prophecy: